 TCS stands for Tax collected at Source.
-Here we have made an attempt to explain on “How to calculate TCS?”
+Here we have made an attempt to explain on “How to calculate TCS?”.
+Note that the same logic is applied for “How to calculate TCS on scrap value?” t0o as scrap sales is normally done for a customer who doesn’t pay taxes or its used for some other purpose.

-In business for certain transactions, Government expects us to withhold the taxes and pay it directly to Govt.
-For example Scrap sales etc.
+In business for certain transactions, Government expects us to withhold the taxes from total payments and pay it directly to Government.
+For example Scrap sales, eCommerce consumer sales etc.

-Typically a customer who sells Scrap or some other services, needs to be charged with 1% TCS on the selling price.
-Now this selling price is a confusing factor as each CA / CS treats it different way.
-So we follow the safest and old way.
+Method 1: Typically a customer who sells Scrap or do an online eCommerce sales or some other services, needs to be charged with 1% TCS on the selling price.
+Now this “decision of” Selling price is a confusing factor as each CA / Auditor/ CS treats it different way.

 Now the calculation is as below.